-For a “belt and braces” approach, for extra peace of mind, you might also consider using the All-in-One Migration plugin to create a copy of your site at a point where you are happy with it.
+For a “belt and braces” approach, you could also use the All-in-One Migration plugin to create a copy of your site at a point where you are happy with it.
 Unlike UpdraftPlus, this plugin isn’t used to create regular (e.g. weekly) backups but you could run it to backup your site when you’ve made some major changes.
 Paid extensions are available to enable you to schedule regular backups.

 It’s worth remembering that, if your site has only a few pages and no blog (or just a few blog entries) then, as a last resort, it may not be too big an undertaking to recreate it from scratch.
 If you have kept copies of the text and images, and a record of the colours, fonts and settings used, then the site could be rebuilt.
 This would be more work than simply restoring from a backup, but may not be as devastating as you might fear.

 If the problem you are facing is a hacked website, and you can’t solve the problem by restoring it from a clean backup then you may need to hire someone to help you.
 A professional service may be able to clean up your site without having to resort to deleting and rebuilding it.
-If you find yourself in this situation, companies you could contact include WP Fixit, WordFence site cleaning service and Sucuri.
+If you find yourself in this situation, companies you could contact include Hack Repair, WP Fixit, WordFence site cleaning service and Sucuri.